Dilma Da Silva

+has been named as the acting assistant director of Computer and Information Science and Engineering (CISE) at the National Science Foundation.

 Biography

 Da Silva earned bachelor's and master's degrees from the University of São Paulo in 1986 and 1990 respectively.
 She completed her doctorate in 1997 from the Georgia Institute of Technology under the supervision of Karsten Schwan.
 She returned to the University of São Paulo as a senior lecturer in 1995, and on completion of her doctorate became an assistant professor there.
 In 2000 she moved to IBM Research at the Thomas J. Watson Research Center in New York, where she worked as a research staff member in IBM's Advanced Operating System Group.
 At IBM, her contributions included work on the file system of the K42 experimental operating system.
 In 2012 she moved to Qualcomm's Silicon Valley Research Center.
 At Qualcomm, her work was centered on cloud computing.
 In 2014 she returned to academia as the Ford Professor at Texas A&M, and as the new head of the Department of Computer Science and Engineering.